alextanhongpin/clean-architecture-learn/repository.md

 https://enterprisecraftsmanship.com/posts/partially-initialized-entities-anti-pattern/

+what other alternatives for partial update? perhaps we can diff the changes into a generic data structure, and then only update those fields that changed.
+However, this might not detect fields tha are removed.

+for repository, we may also want to distinguish between update put and patch. cause for null columns, there might be times we want to set them back to null.

 ## About the layer
 - where does the repository _interface_ layer belongs to?
 In the domain layer, a.k.a (domain > repository) (See [3])
 - where does the repository _implementation_ layer belongs to?
 Ideally between the __application service__ and __domain model__.
 Some place it in the __persistence layer__.